-SPECIFIC REG FJUHS D Requirements University of California (UC) and California State University (CS Social Scienc World History US History Gov't/Econ World History US History English English 1 English 2 English 3 English 4 or Int/Adv.
+FJUHS D Requirements University of California (UC) and California State University (CSU) A Social Science World History US History Gov't/Econ World History US History В English English 1 English 2 English 3 English 4 or Int/Adv.
 ELD English 1 English 2 English 3 English 4 or one year of Adv.
-ELD Math Three years of a differer level including Algebra equivalent UC/CSU: Algebra 1 Geometry Algebra 2 4th year recommende Science Two years includir one year of a Life Science year of a Physical Sci Two ye CSU - One Life Sc one Physical Sc (Biology & Chen uC - Three years of a Lab Science UC - Three year recommended (Bio Chemistry, Phys Foreign Langu One year of Foreign Languag UC/CSU - Two yea same Foreign Lar 3 rd year recommended Visual or Perform (V.P.A.)
-OR One year of a V.P One year of a V.P.A. in addition to F Language requirement Electives 65 credits One year of an approved college prepa elective from the A - G list Physical Ed Two years of P.E Health One Quarter Other 217.5 total credits Meet Computer Comp Pass CAHSEE CSU - SAT Reas ACT UC - SAT Reason ACT (See specific UC recommendations o Subject Tests
+ELD C Math Three years of a different Math level including Algebra 1 or its equivalent UC/CSU: Algebra 1 Geometry Algebra 2 4th year recommended for UC Two years of a Lab Science D Science Two years including one year of a Life Science and one year of a Physical Science CSU - One Life Science and one Physical (Biology & Chemistry +) UC - Three years recommended (Biology, Chemistry, Physics) E Foreign Language One year of Foreign Language UC/CSU - Two years of the same Foreign Language 3rd year recommended for UC F Visual or Performing Art (V.P.A.)
+OR One year of a V.P.A One year of a V.P.A. in addition to Foreig n Language requirement G Electives 65 credits One year of an approved college preparate from the A - G list ry elective 1 Physical Ed.
+Two years of P.E.
+2 Health One Quarter Other 217.5 total credits Meet Computer Competency CSU - SAT Reasoning or ACT UC - SAT Reasoning or ACT (See specific UC for recommendations on SAT Subject Tests)

-ODECIEIC DECUIDEMENTO
++ Chemistry is preferred

-+ Chemistry is preferred Eligible GPA varies based on Qualifier Index SAT/ACT qualifying score varies based on Qualifier Index Each year long course is equivalent to 10 credits
+Each year long course is equivalent to 10 credits